 If your Lexus ABS light stays on, it means the ABS is not working properly.
-In most cases, the problem is a faulty ABS wheel speed sensor, but you won't be able to know without first reading the codes from the ABS module.
+In most cases, the problem is a faulty ABS wheel speed sensor, but you won’t know without first reading the codes from the ABS module.

 What you will need

 - Simply connect your OBDII diagnostic tool to the diagnostic port located under the driver dash area.